 Termites are a social insect that lives in a colony with three different departments; a queen, workers, and soldiers.
 To attach their nest to food sources, they create mud tunnels.
 To protect themselves from being exposed and dehydrated to the outside climate, the tunnels are made of moist soils.

 During her lifetime, a queen will lay millions of eggs.
 The eggs hatch into nymphs after about two weeks of incubation.
-The employees (workers) are feeding them.
+The employees (workers Termite) are feeding the soldier and queen termites.
 Then the nymphs mount into employees.
-It may separate themselves into workers, soldiers and reproductive when they are sufficiently mature.
+It may separate themselves into workers, soldiers, and reproductive when they are sufficiently mature.
 The colony will grow and from time to time the nest will expand.
 The colony will split into several small’ nesting sites’ as the foraging area expands.

-Termite eggs in form are tiny, white, translucent and oval.
+Termite eggs in form are tiny, white, translucent, and oval.
 The eggs are large enough for naked eyes to be visible.
 In her first breed, a newly developed queen will lay two dozen eggs.
 In the underground nest, eggs are laid and stored and rarely seen by humans.
+Understanding the life cycle of termites is very important.

 Check more details at https://www.termitespecialist.sg/